Proofs of network quantum nonlocality in continuous families of distributions

-Our construction provides a large family of polynomial, network Bell inequalities for binary-outcome distributions in the triangle network.
-Despite initially only applicable for the family of binary-outcome distributions under study, we have extended them to be valid for arbitrary binary-outcome distributions.
-Extending the range of applicability of Bell inequalities obtained from infeasibility certificates is a novel approach, which can help in making rigorous statements from numerical results.
+Our construction also provides a large family of polynomial, network Bell inequalities for binary-outcome distributions in the triangle network, which we present in Ref.~\cite{compAppendix}.
+Despite initially being only applicable for the family of binary-outcome distributions under study, we have extended them to be valid for arbitrary binary-outcome distributions by using the discussion in Appendix~\ref{app:continuum}.
+Extending the range of applicability of Bell inequalities obtained from infeasibility certificates is a novel approach, which can help in making rigorous statements from numerical results when addressing nonlocality in arbitrary networks, or in problems beyond network nonlocality where linear programming becomes relevant.
 However, because the reduction from four-outcome to binary-outcome distributions is exclusive to the family of distributions in Ref.~\cite{renou2019genuine}, these inequalities cannot be directly understood as noise-robust certificates of triangle nonlocality for the family $P_u(a,b,c)$.

 More generally, it is not known whether the derived inequalities can be violated in quantum mechanics.
 Finding such a violation in any of them would decide in the positive another long-standing open question in the field, namely whether the binary-outcome triangle scenario without inputs supports network nonlocality.
 In particular, it is interesting to test the distributions generated out of maximally network-nonlocal boxes of Ref.~\cite{Bancal2021}.
-Moreover, a very interesting question that we now open is the existence of a family of network Bell inequalities, with the coefficients being continuous functions of $u$, that identify the corresponding distribution as triangle-nonlocal.
+Moreover, a very interesting question that we now open is the existence of a family of network Bell inequalities, with the coefficients being continuous functions of $u$, that identify the corresponding distribution as triangle nonlocal.
 This family could provide insights into noise-robust witnesses of the nonlocality of the family of Ref.~\cite{renou2019genuine}.
 A potentially promising starting point is the distribution for $u\,{=}\,55/73\,{\approx}\,0.7534$.
 Since $(48,55,73)$ is a Pythagorean triple, the associated inflation problem \eqref{LP} and solution are formulated exactly in terms of rational numbers.

 In a broader view, our results can be framed in the context of \textit{artificial intelligence augmentation}~\cite{carter2017AIA}, which understands that the ultimate use of machine learning in science will not be replacing humans in solving complicated problems, but becoming a tool for understanding where interesting problems lie.
 A paradigmatic example of this approach to physics problems is the automated analysis of phase diagrams, which has suggested the existence of new phases in various models~\cite{venderley2018,kottmann2020}.
 In this picture, the machine learning approach of Ref.~\cite{krivachy2019neural} pointed to an interesting question, which in turn produced results that have increased our understanding of triangle nonlocality, and provided with new network Bell inequalities that can help us in advancing other problems in the field.